snchakri/lumen_25028_ttms/stage_7/Stage 7 Output Validation — Full Technical Documen.md

 - Purpose: Validate the optimization output (Stage 6) against education-domain, institutional, and computational quality thresholds; ensure only acceptable schedules proceed; convert accepted schedules into a human-readable format.
 - Strict guarantees:
     - Rigor: Exact formulas from the Stage 7 theoretical framework; no heuristics that compromise correctness.
-    - Fail-fast: First threshold failure terminates; comprehensive diagnosis emitted.
+    - Fail-fast: First threshold failure terminates; complete diagnosis emitted.
     - Deterministic: Given the same inputs and config, results are identical.
     - Separation of concerns: 7.1 validates; 7.2 formats.
 No double validation.